Pod Security Policies(PSP)

 Make sure to have solved the previous Scenario Apiserver Crash.

-The Apiserver is not coming up, the manifest is misconfigured in 3
+The Apiserver is not coming up, the manifest is misconfigured in 3 places.
+Fix it.

 Issues